anatomic/safer-javascript-workshop/workshop/ex-2/README.md

 ## Extension Tasks

-At the end of the test suite are two additional tests which add in some challenges around handling invalid input (i.e. missing data or the wrong type of data).
-If you have a chance, see if you can amend your code to ensure all these edge cases are covered.
+At the end of the test suite are two additional tests which extend our requirements beyond simply `Just a` or `Nothing`.
+Here we want to include some context as to what the failure/absence of value is.